 New industry leading research by Ulster University and Seating Matters has revealed four key areas that collectively, should be followed to ensure optimum pressure management is achieved whist seated.
-Results were staggering when these steps were implemented correctly, including an 88% reduction in pressure injuries.
+Results were staggering when these steps were implemented correctly, including a reduction in pressure injuries.

 The Four Principles of Pressure Management in Seating were formed as a result of the Ulster University and Seating Matters research trial and are as follows:1.
 Load the Body